Brixen Spring © Brixen Tourism Hannes Engl

 © Brixen Tourism Patrick Schwienbacher

-Nature and Mountain Scenery as a Stage
+Nature and mountain landscape as a stage

-• Inspiring tranquility that fosters creative processes.
+• inspiring tranquility that fosters creative processes.

-South Tyrol – The Destination That Brings People Together
+South Tyrol – The Destination that Connects

-© Brixen Tourism Hannes Engl, Manuel Kottersteger© Brixen Tourism Thomas Rötting
+© Brixen Tourism Hannes EnglManuel Kottersteger© Brixen Tourism Thomas Rötting

 © IDM South Tyrol Alex Moling